What does it mean for you to "feel good"? To"feel alive"? Or to "feel at your best"?

 Often, we use language to describe how we feel at a particular moment in this keeps changing moment to moment.
-While we notice what arises in us in the present moment and when we can ask ourselves - How are we doing?
-In this process of noticing what we feel in the present moment, we need to inquire more in-depth the details of our bodily experience in order to understand where we are and start to make changes when we don't feel well.
+While we notice what arises in us in the present moment, we can ask ourselves - How are we feeling in the present moment?
+And, in this process of noticing we need to inquire more in-depth the details of our bodily experience in order to understand where we are to begin to make any changes when we don't feel at ease.

-These new ways of thinking and feeling can help you to improve yourself, be more awake, feel more at ease, or to find a resolution to your problems (or any similar terms you would like to use to describe the ideal "state of being" that is optimal and desirable).
+These new ways of thinking and feeling can help you to improve yourself, be more relaxed, awakened, feel more at ease, or to find a resolution to your problems or any similar terms you would like to use to describe the ideal "state of being" that is optimal and desirable.
 Exploring and paying attention to your body, your thoughts, and your emotions can be the key for attaining a greater and better understanding of your True Self.